UMBC Director of Athletics Tim Hall has named Liam Bowen as the head coach of the UMBC baseball program.

-During his tenure at UMBC, Bowen has vastly improved the Retriever pitching staff, lowering the team ERA from 9.01 in 2012 to 3.30 in 2015, the best in the country over that span.
-The program set many pitching records in 2015, including Conrad Wozniak setting the best single season ERA (1.48), most strikeouts in a single season (351), and Denis Mikush recording the most saves in a season (6).
+During his tenure at UMBC, Bowen has vastly improved the Retriever pitching staff, lowering the team ERA from 9.01 in 2012 to 3.30 in 2015, the best improvement in the country over that span.
+The program set many pitching records in 2015, including Conrad Wozniak posting the best single season ERA (1.48) and most strikeouts in a single season (351).
 During his tenure, two relievers earned First Team All-America East honors, with Wozniak earning Pitcher of the Year and Matt Chanin earning Rookie of the Year.

 As a recruiting coordinator, Bowen has helped turn the program around.
-In 2015 the team won 34 games the most in a season since 2002.
-Since 2012, Bowen has recruited and coached three Freshman All-Americans, 13 All-Conference selections and seven All-Rookie selections in his four years in Baltimore.
+In 2015, the team won 34 games, the most in a season since 2002.
+Since 2012, Bowen has recruited and coached four freshman All-Americans, 33 All-Conference selections and 15 All-Rookie team selections.

 Bowen came to Baltimore after working as the pitching coach for Lincoln Memorial during the 2011 season.
 The team's ERA fell from 7.67 the year before to 5.42 in 2011.